timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-01-06
+# Objectives for Today 2025-01-07

-- Update the KPI's of the Adventure
+- Investigate why particles are discolored (likely due to bloom/ao upgrades of 2022)
-- Update the weekly plans for Week #2
+- Fix the discolored particles
-- Collect all racing games released on Steam in December 2024
-- Breaking Down Steam Payment by Game
-- Finalize / Update End of Year Review
-- Create 1 30-60 second video for YouTube shorts/socials etc to promote?
-GameDev strim.
-- Creating announcement material & other marketings for Turbo Boom! demo
+- At least 1 hour of art practice or improving visuals for Turbo Boom!
-- Diving into and starting Turbo Boom!
-Demo (Tomorrow is Codes)
+- Maybe more demo work, demonstration not demolition!

 ## Events / Notices / Coming Soon